der-carnivore/BingAds-docs/BingAds/scripts/reference/AdSelector.md

 [AdSelector](./AdSelector)|The selector with the condition applied.

 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
-Returns a selector that will return only ads with the specified IDs.
+Returns a selector that returns only ads with the specified IDs.
 The resulting selector can be further filtered by applying additional conditions to it.
 All conditions will be 'AND' concatenated including any other ID based conditions.
 For example:

 ```javascript